Lymeswold (aka Westminster Blue) is a modern but now defunct cheese that was made from pasteurized cow’s milk.

 The cheese was formed in plastic PVC moulds.

 It was introduced in 1982.
 It never took off, though, so production was halted in the early 1990s.

 Lymeswold was a creation of officials at the Britain’s former Milk Marketing Board, through its subsidiary Dairy Crest.
 The driving force behind it was the Chairman of the Milk Marketing Board at the time, Sir Stephen James Leake Roberts, of Little Wenlock, Shropshire (died 11 June 2002, aged 87.)

 There was, however, a Wymeswold in Leicestershire where there were six dairies producing Stilton in the 1920s.
-The largest one, the London Lane Dairy, was sold to the Milk Marketing Board’s Dairy Crest subsidiary in 1962.
-The Milk Marketing Board, when they were first planning Lymeswold Cheese in the late 1970s, wanted to make in this Wymeswold dairy (which was converted to a dairy in 1910; previously it had been a Primitive Methodist chapel), but realized that the small dairy wouldn't be able to produce their projected demand for the new cheese (in hindsight, it would have done just fine.)
+The largest facility, the London Lane Dairy (which was converted to a dairy in 1910; previously it had been a Primitive Methodist chapel), was sold to the Milk Marketing Board’s Dairy Crest subsidiary in 1962.
+The Milk Marketing Board, when they were first planning Lymeswold Cheese in the late 1970s, wanted to make the cheese in this London Lane Dairy building , but deciding that the building would be too small to produce the demand for the new cheese that their planning had projected (in hindsight, it would have done just fine.)

 One of the first package labels suggested for Lymeswold none-the-less had a church on it modelled after St Mary’s in Wymeswold.

 Sadly, the London Lane Dairy building was closed in 1987, and torn down in 1989.
 The site is now a nursing home.